Beyond classical Hamilton's Rule. State distribution asymmetry and the dynamics of altruism: When cooperative strategy wins?

 \subsection{The kin selection case}

-Recall from the previous sections that in the case of kin selection $r$ is replaced by $p_{C}$ and $(1-r)$ by $p_{N}$ (\ref{kinprob}), and since cooperators will pay the cost only for their kins.
-Thus, in the switching dynamics (\ref{q-C},\ref{q-N}) the terms $C+QrB$ and $Q\left( 1-r\right) B$ should be replaced by $C+p_{C}QB$ for Cooperators and $p_{N}QB$ for Noncooperators.
-The equivalent of (\ref{switch}) will be $C<\left[ p_{N}-p_{C}\right] QB$ \ ($C>r_{k}QB$).
-Therefore, (\ref{coop2}) will be
+Assume that the group of assorted individuals consists of kins with relatedness $r$.
+Recall from the previous sections that in the case of kin selection, $p_{C}^{R}$ and $p_{N}^{R}$ is replaced by $p_{C}^{kin}$ and $p_{N}^{kin}$ (\ref{pkin}), since cooperators pay the cost only for their kin.
+Thus, in the switching dynamics (\ref{q-C}) and (\ref{q-N}), the terms $C+p_{C}^{R}B$ and $p_{N}^{R}B$ should be replaced by $C+p_{C}^{kin}B$ for cooperators and $p_{N}^{kin}B$ for noncooperators.
+Recall that